ianb/personal-history-archive/docs/activity-schema.md

 `containsHash`: if the URL has a hash (e.g., `page.html#section1`), then does some element with `id="section1"` exist?
 True or false if we calculate it, null if it is not discovered.
 (TODO)

 `method`: the HTTP method that loaded the page (usually GET, of course).
 We do not track the POST destination if it results in an immediate redirect.
+(TODO: confirm POST behavior)

 `statusCode`: the integer status code of the response.
 E.g., 200, 404.

 `contentType`: the Content-Type of the response.
 Note most URLs are *displayed* as a DOM page of some sort, but the underlying resource might not be text/html.
 In a case like `text/html; charset="UTF-8"` we remove the charset (and anything after `;`).
+(TODO: remove charset/etc)

 `hasSetCookie`: the response contained a `Set-Cookie` header.